Water Resources Development Act of 2007: Opposition

 A watchdog group, Taxpayers for Common Sense (TCS) commented that the bill was just a continuation of the political practices that led to the Hurricane Katrina disaster in 2005.
 It stated, "In the starkest terms, Katrina showed us that the time is long passed to end the political spoils system that has driven water project investment for more than a century.
 We need a modern, accountable and prioritized system to develop and award projects.
 It's a message that Congress has failed to grasp."
 While the bill provided funding for water projects around the country, it also contained "more than 800 parochial pork barrel projects for virtually every Congressional district in the nation."
 TCS complained that instead of disbursing funds by need, the legislators distributed as much as they could to their own districts.

 Bush veto

-President Bush vetoed the bill on November 2, explaining:
+President Bush vetoed the bill on November 2.